Click on each person’s name for their background and contact information.

 Hospitality is in Bob’s DNA.
 This goes beyond innkeeping to the whole of Vermont as a state that will benefit enormously in terms of diversity, culture, vibrancy, tax dollars, and much more by letting the world know that people of all backgrounds are welcome.
 Bob resides in Pittsford.

-“word crafting” acquired from six years of sports writing, Norman adds depth to our small team whose goal is to increase diversity in Vermont.
+His legal experience and “word crafting” acquired from six years of sports writing adds depth to our team.